t-scott/Tutorials/R_TIPS.md

 df
 ```
 The dataframe looks like this:

 ![alt text](https://github.com/t-scott/Tutorials/blob/main/tutorial_imgs/Screenshot_mutate_case_when_practice_dataframe.png)

-We could then make a quick plot to plot all these p-values across the 5 "tests".
+We could then make a quick ggplot call to plot all these p-values across the 5 "tests".
 ```R
 options(repr.plot.width = 6, repr.plot.height = 5)